-Martin Roth is a Austrian artist who is known for his strong relation to nature as his work is primarily concerned with it.
-Roth is as much caretaker as creator for his art, in which tufts of grass grow along the labyrinthine patterns of Persian rugs and his studio is transformed into an aviary for finches complete with trees for perching, all viewable through a peephole in the door.
+Martin Roth was an Austrian artist known for his strong relation to nature as his work is primarily concerned with it.
+Roth was as much caretaker as creator for his art, in which tufts of grass grow along the labyrinthine patterns of Persian rugs and his studio is transformed into an aviary for finches complete with trees for perching, all viewable through a peephole in the door.

 Born in the Austrian countryside in 1977, Roth moved to New York at 19, and eventually graduated with an MFA from Hunter College at the end of 2012.